Home » Countries » Asia » Japan

 Over the years a foodie setsubun tradition has developed.
 This is thought to have originated in the Kansai region, in Osaka (always a great place for foodies!) and has become more popular throughout Japan over the years.

 It involves eating ehomaki (good luck direction rolls) which are sushimaki rolls that haven’t been cut up.
 The idea is to eat the roll while facing in the lucky direction.
 You will need a compass because the direction is quite specific.
-Last year was year of the tiger and the direction is north-north-west.
-2023 is the year of the rabbit and therefore the direction is south-south-east.
+Last year was the year of the rabbit and therefore the direction was south-south-east.
+2024’s direction is east-northeast for maximum luck.

 setsubun food